 The garden is the perfect place to relax in the shade on a hot day in Rabat…

-The Gardens are very relaxing.
+The gardens are very relaxing.
 While we were there we saw a few people reading books under the trees in the company of the cats who call this place their home.
-And I think reading in this garden could easily become our daily ritual if we lived in Rabat as well.
+If we would live in Rabat, reading in this garden could easily become our daily ritual.

 There were plenty of cats sleeping in the garden when we were there…